AlfieKunz/TicTacToe/README.md

 ## Technical Details

-The **MiniMax** algorithm provides a robust, "play-safe" foundation: by assuming 'perfect' play from the opponent, the algorithm guarantees mathematically optimal decisions within its search depth: we effectively *minimise* the *maximum* evaluation of all our opponent's responses to a given move, by employing a depth-first search on the current position.
-At each leaf node, we evaluate the position, which in the game of TicTacToe means to assign a score of {+1, 0, -1}, depending on if X has won, drawn, or lost.
+The **MiniMax** algorithm provides a robust, "play-safe" foundation.
+By assuming 'perfect' play from the opponent, the algorithm guarantees mathematically optimal decisions within its search depth: we effectively *minimise* the *maximum* evaluation of all our opponent's responses to a given move, by employing a depth-first search on the current position.
+At each leaf node, we evaluate the position, which in the game of TicTacToe means to assign a score of {+1, 0, -1}, depending on whether X has won, drawn, or lost.

-Henceforth, a strong chess engine can be broken down into one which searches through positions quickly and efficiently, and one that can effectively evaluate the leaf nodes of our tree.
+Consequently, a strong chess engine can be broken down into one which searches through positions quickly and efficiently, and one that can effectively evaluate the leaf nodes of our tree.

 Once a branch is proven no better than an already-found alternative, there is no need to explore it deeper: we can 'prune' the search early, saving *lots* of time.
 This forms the basis of Alpha-Beta Pruning.

-For more information on these algorithms' intricacies, and its specific interaction with the game of TicTacToe, see my <a href="https://www.alfiekunz.co.uk/academia/assets/projects/ProjectChess/Alfie%20Kunz%20Computer%20Science%20NEA%20Project%20Report.pdf#page=10" target="_blank" rel="noopener noreferrer">**Chess AI NEA report**</a>.
+For more information on these algorithms' intricacies, and their specific interaction with the game of TicTacToe, see my <a href="https://www.alfiekunz.co.uk/academia/assets/projects/ProjectChess/Alfie%20Kunz%20Computer%20Science%20NEA%20Project%20Report.pdf#page=10" target="_blank" rel="noopener noreferrer">**Chess AI NEA report**</a>.

 ---

-## Installation, and Folder Structure
+## Installation and Folder Structure

 ### Required Software: Visual Studio (.NET 4.8).